Skip to main content

 1. Create task: “Schedule onboarding meeting”

-2. Start project: “Client Onboarding” template
+2. Start project: “Client onboarding” template

-3. Send email: Welcome email template
+3. Send email: Welcome email

 4. Add tag: “Onboarding in progress”